avytay/healthcarecompanyproductdevelopmentsample/README.md

 * Care Management: Aledade supports care coordination efforts by providing tools and resources to enhance communication and collaboration among healthcare providers.
 They help practices identify and manage high-risk patients and connect them to appropriate resources.
 * Regulatory Compliance: Aledade stays updated with evolving healthcare regulations and helps practices navigate the complex landscape.
 They offer guidance on compliance requirements, coding, and documentation to ensure adherence to regulatory standards.

-I created an assessment/development plan for one of these payer products, the Aledade App.
+I created an assessment/development sample plan for one of these payer products, the Aledade App.

 Aledade App Features:
 * Electronic Health Records